 Such rudimentary questions should already provide some clarity as to what is the purpose of a business plan.
-Worryingly a number of small businesses don’t have anything documented in this manner.
+Worryingly, a number of small businesses don’t have anything documented in this manner.

 A detailed plan will help you as the owner and founder to manage your business effectively.
 Writing down and illustrating both your ideas and tactics will establish a path and course of action, akin to a road map.
 This will give you something concrete by which to monitor and assess the progress you make.

-It may seem like an odd suggestion but you should look to work with your accountant on this task even at this early stage.
+It may seem like an odd suggestion but you should look to work with your accountant on this task even at an early stage.
 Why?
 Well, a quality professional advisor will have helped many early stage businesses.
 Given how close a good accountant is to the operations and strategic direction of a company, they’ll be able to draw upon their experience of what’s worked and what hasn’t with other clients.

-What does a 10% currency appreciation or depreciation mean for your sales, revenues, profits and cashflow?
+What does a 10% currency appreciation or depreciation mean for sales, revenues, profits and cashflow?
 Working through this with your accountant will ensure you can ascertain the impact of such events from a financial perspective.
-You’ll then be able to craft potential solutions accordingly to deal with such events.
+You’ll then be able to craft solutions accordingly to deal with such events.

 As an entrepreneur, where should your efforts and concentrations be centred on?
-It’s a common issue; the early days of starting out can be very chaotic.
+It’s a common issue.
+The early days of starting out can be very chaotic.
 There’s so much to set up, think about, implement and develop.
 It’s an emotional roller coaster of mass excitement and sharp shots of anxiety.
 Amid all this and with an ever mounting in-tray of to do’s, you can fast lose track of what’s important.

 When writing a business plan you’re defining exactly what your organisation is today and then intends to become tomorrow.
 This coherence concerning the purpose of your business and direction in which you’re heading is invaluable.
-Doing this means you’ll understand what needs to be implemented to move your company forward.
+Doing this means you’ll understand what needs to be implemented to move forward.

 These are vital matters to address early on.
 Growth primarily comes through new customers and achieving repeat custom.
 This then determines your progress towards profitability.
-By mapping this all out on paper you’re giving yourself yardsticks to work towards which means all tasks that you as the entrepreneur should focus on should be geared towards achieving your next goal.
+By mapping this all out on paper you’re giving yourself yardsticks to work towards.
+This means all tasks that you as the entrepreneur should focus on should be geared towards achieving your next goal.
 In a nutshell that’s where your focus should be.